 Boys' Ringlet Curls: United States

-Many images exist of American boys wearing ringlets.
-Ringlets appear to have been even more popular in America.
+Countless images exist of American boys wearing ringlets.
+The photographic record suggests that ringlets appear to have been more popular in America than any other country.
 Most of the portraits in the ringlet curls section are of American boys.
-We note boys weraring ringlet curls as early as the 1850s, but thi sprovly ocurred earlier.
-It appears to have become much more common in the 1880s.
+We note boys weraring ringlet curls as early as the 1850s, but this probably ocurred earlier.
+Ringlets appear to have become much more common in the 1880s.
 Many such hair styles were worn in association with the Little Lord Fauntleroy craze which began in 1885.
 The ringlet style for boys appeared earlier, but after the publication of Mrs. Burnett's book, it was worn by more boys, including some older boys.
 Many American mothers in the 1870s and early 1880s cut, albeit reluctantly, their boys' hair short even while they were still in dresses.
 This became somewhat less common after 1885.
 The ringlet style for boys continued into the 20th century, but by the 1910s was increasingly less common.
 Another factor which needs to be considered is possible regional differences.
 We are not going to pursue the ringlet curl fashion in America in detail on this page.
 This is primarily because the main HBC ringlet curl section is almost all based on American images and information and thus would be redundant to relicate a new American section here.
 HBC suggests that readwes interested in the American ringlet curl fashion simply go to the main HBC ringlet curl page.

 Styles